gamedevnull/amazeman/README.md

 My goal was to figure out by myself how to implement map scrolling.

-Currently that works fine.

-Now I want to transform this code into an enjoyable game.

 DONE
 - importing map from the [editor](https://github.com/gamedevnull/2dmapeditor)
 - partial map rendering in the viewport